BSalita/SH_Bidding/The Pipelines to Superhuman Bridge Analysis and Bidding.md

 ### **Pipeline 2: Creating a target dataset**

-Create a target dataset of structured game data suitable for inference.
+Develop a structured target dataset optimized for inference.
 The dataset will augmented with lots of columns including columns needed to infer bidding auctions.
 The steps are very similar to Pipleline 1 above.

 #### **Steps:**